 When the administrator assumes control of the company, this also includes temporarily adopting any employees of the business during the administration.
 A key point to note here is that after a period of 14 days, the administrators automatically take on the employment contracts of those working for the company.

 Ultimately, how the company exits administration is more significant for employees.

 Administration is not in itself a long-term solution to company financial distress issues.
 It functions more as a holding stage from which the company and its administrators can devise a viable route forward.
 Sooner or later the company will have to exit administration; this may involve a continuation of trade under the current owners, a sale of the business to a third party, or entry into an alternative insolvency procedure.

 If the company is sold through a pre-pack administration process, all employment contracts will transfer to the new company by way of a process known as the Transfer of Undertakings (Protection of Employment) (TUPE).
 Employees retain all existing terms and conditions of employment including length of service.

 If the company subsequently exits administration and enters into an alternative insolvency process such as a Company Voluntary Arrangement (CVA), the status of employees is less certain.
 This is because a CVA may involve an element of restructuring in order to cut costs; this could lead to redundancies in some instances.

 If the company is not able to continue trading, or a suitable buying cannot be found, it may enter an insolvent liquidation procedure; employees will be made redundant as part of the process.
-Depending on your length of service with the company, employees may be entitled to claim redundancy following their employment contract being terminated; the company’s administrator will be able to provide additional details at the time.
+Depending on your length of service with the company, employees may be entitled to claim redundancy following their employment contract being terminated; the company’s subsequent liquidator will be able to provide additional details at the time.

 2020 was a tumultuous year for businesses of all sizes and across all sectors, with some of the country’s biggest names heading into administration.
 Here are just some of the companies who appointed administrators last year: